WordPress/gutenberg/docs/getting-started/fundamentals/static-dynamic-rendering.md

 _(see the [code above](https://github.com/WordPress/block-development-examples/blob/trunk/plugins/copyright-date-block-09aac3/src/save.js) in [an example](https://github.com/WordPress/block-development-examples/tree/trunk/plugins/copyright-date-block-09aac3))_

-Blocks with dynamic rendering can also define a markup representation of the block (via the `save` function) as a backup for when the dynamic rendering method is no longer available (uninstallation of the plugin that registered the block).
+Blocks with dynamic rendering can also define a markup representation of the block (via the `save` function).
 If no dynamic rendering method is found, any markup representation of the block in the database will be returned to the front end.

 <div class="callout callout-info">
-The markup stored for a block can be modified before it gets rendered on the front end via hooks such as <a href="https://developer.wordpress.org/reference/functions/render_block/"><code>render_block</code></a> or via <a href="https://developer.wordpress.org/reference/functions/render_block/"><code>$render_callback</code></a>
+The markup stored for a block can be modified before it gets rendered on the front end via hooks such as <a href="https://developer.wordpress.org/reference/functions/render_block/"><code>render_block</code></a> or via <code>$render_callback</code>
 </div>

 Some examples of core blocks whose output for the front end is statically generated when saved to the database (as returned by their `save` functions) are: